 Dr Ron Ehrlich [00:40:06] Now, another one, the melatonin.
 Also, we associate melatonin with sleep.
 Yes.
 Also, such an important regulatory hormone as well.
 It’s a molecule as well.

-Dr Ron Ehrlich [00:41:51] Yeah.
+Dr Ron Ehrlich [00:41:43] And it’s also implicated in mitochondrial regulations, isn’t it?
+Absolutely.
+Very interesting there.
+Yeah.
 Yeah, there’s so much going on there.
 And now, listen, we’re coming.
 We could go on talking about so many things.
-And I actually was intrigued that you your background is in artificial intelligence.
+And I actually was intrigued that your background is in artificial intelligence.
 AI.
 And all the things that you described Siri and Amazon and other than that.
 But AI is also presenting itself as some kind of existential threat to humanity.
 Bet you never saw that coming.

 You know, jobs that involve, for example, preparing a legal report.
 There’s going to be ways you can kind of just grab a bunch of stuff and automatically throw it together and produce a document that’s the first cut.
-That’s 90 per cent there.
+That’s 90 percent there.
 And then the computer just does that.
 So that’s the kind of work we did with the sort of language processing.
 There’s a rich space there that’s probably going to take over jobs that today are well-paying jobs.
 And they’re not considered you know, they’re not like factory jobs.

 Dr Ron Ehrlich [00:43:29] Not to mention the algorithms, which can predict what we might like to read next and look at next, which is probably the most frightening aspect.

-Dr Stephanie Seneff [00:43:39] And, of course, all the filtering that they’re doing by analysing the content of materials and then deciding that it’s fake news and you can’t publish it yet the AI technology is involved in making those decisions about what’s OK for people to see and what isn’t.
+Dr Stephanie Seneff [00:43:39] And, of course, all the filtering that they’re doing by analyzing the content of materials and then deciding that it’s fake news and you can’t publish it yet the AI technology is involved in making those decisions about what’s OK for people to see and what isn’t.

 Dr Ron Ehrlich [00:43:55] We are coming to the end.
 And I know I want to ask you one last thing, and I wanted to ask you just take a step back from your role as a researcher at M.I.T. and a person who’s interested in all these you’ve written so many articles because we’re all on this health journey through life in our modern world.
 What do you think the biggest challenge is for an individual on that journey?